Innoccull/EquiText/README.md

 - how the effectiveness of the solution was assessed
 - consideration of what beyond the named entity recognition should be implemented to address the ethical concern

-The web application develop can be viewed [http://databa.pythonanywhere.com/]here.
+The web application develop can be viewed [http://databa.pythonanywhere.com/] here.